dalemusser/MUENGR_ITCurriculum/README.md

 **INFOTC 4445 iOS App Development 3**

 This is the third in a series of courses on developing iOS applications using Xcode and the Swift programming language on the macOS platform.
+This course covers advanced topics in application architecture, application design, data persistence, and client-server architecture.

 Credits: 3